Grand Island Town/School News Web Page

 MVA at Fix & Baseline - November 2009

 The Grand Island Fire Company responded to a report of a two-car motor vehicle accident with injuries at Fix and Baseline roads at 12:40 p.m.
 Saturday, November 7, 2009.
 First responders reported one vehicle in the ditch and one on the roadway.
 Mercy Flight was requested and firefighters proceeded to prepare a landing zone at Fix Road and Beaver Island Parkway.
 The GIFC assessed one driver who was transported to a local hospital by Twin City Ambulance for follow-up medical attention.
-The second driver, a 72-year-old male requiring extrication, was treated by the GIFC and transported by Mercy Flight to the Erie County Medical Center at 1:15 p.m.
+The second driver, Francis Salvamoser, 72, required extrication, was treated by the GIFC and transported by Mercy Flight to the Erie County Medical Center at 1:15 p.m.
+He was listed in stable condition.
 The crash involved four children and two adults with four sign-off.
 The GIFC returned in service at 1:16 p.m.

 Thruway Authority Fires Toll Collector - November 2009